Sexual Trauma Treatment Outreach and Prevention (STTOP)

 The Support and Empowerment Group for Survivors of Sexual Assault is open to all self-identified women of color Penn undergraduate and graduate students who have been victims/survivors of sexual assault during their teen/adult years.
 Meeting weekly for 5 to 6 weeks, the group will aim to offer support, psychoeducation, and collective empowerment.
 Participants choose weekly topics related to recovery, the reestablishment of safety, healing, and coping.
 The group seeks to create a space to explore how race, ethnicity, and cultural identity inform connection and education when building support and relationships.

 The group is co-facilitated by Soumya Madabhushi, a psychologist at CAPS, and Sanjana Bijlani, a social worker at Penn Women's Center.
 Please email either one to schedule a brief meeting before the group begins and to discuss any questions you may have.

 Support group for Survivors of Childhood Sexual Abuse

 The goal of this group is to create a space for female identified survivors of childhood sexual abuse to receive support, learn about the impact of trauma on their identities and relationships, develop healthy ways of coping, and process their trauma in safety.
-If you would like more information or would like to schedule an appointment to discuss membership in this group, please click here.

 Support and Empowerment Group for Female Survivors of Sexual Assault